Mary James

 #1.
 The Stresses Of Life Never Seem To Let Up

 No matter what you choose to do to ease your stress, you must adopt a calm mindset.
-Whether you opt for running, hiking, a yoga session, meditation or massage, it's essential that you do it.
+Whether you opt for running, hiking, a yoga session, meditation or massage, you must do it.

 This is because when we are tense, our stress hormone, cortisol, is released into our bloodstream.
-Cortisol ramps up your appetite, so you are tempted to eat anything in sight.
+It ramps up your appetite, so you are tempted to eat anything in sight.

 Furthermore, cortisol targets foods that are loaded with carbohydrates and sugar.
-These foods cause your blood sugar levels to rise and fall quickly, leaving you feeling unsatisfied.
-It is important to take time for yourself to unwind and keep your cortisol levels in check.
+These foods cause your blood sugar levels to fluctuate rapidly, leaving you feeling unsatisfied.
+It is essential to make time for yourself to unwind and maintain healthy cortisol levels.

 5 Reasons Many Women Fail At Losing Weight